RIM-8 Talos: History

 The initial SAM-N-6b/RIM-8A had an effective range of about 50 nmi and a conventional warhead.
 The SAM-N-6bW/RIM-8B was a RIM-8A with a nuclear warhead; terminal guidance was judged unnecessary for a nuclear warhead, so the SARH antenna was omitted.
 The SAM-N-6b1/RIM-8C was introduced in 1960 and had double the range and a more effective conventional continuous-rod warhead.
 The RIM-8D was the nuclear-warhead version of the -8C.
 The SAM-N-6c/RIM-8E "Unified Talos" had a warhead that could be swapped while embarked, eliminating the need to waste magazine capacity carrying dedicated nuclear-tipped variants.
 The RIM-8E also carried an improved continuous-wave terminal homing seeker and had a higher ceiling reach-out.
 Some RIM-8Cs were retrofitted with the new seeker and designated RIM-8F.
 The RIM-8G and RIM-8J had further radar homing improvements and a new fuel that extended the range to 130 nm.

 The surface-to-air versions also saw action in Vietnam, with a total of four MiGs being shot down by USS Chicago and Long Beach.
 On May 23, 1968, a Talos fired from Long Beach shot down a Vietnamese MiG at a range of about 65 miles.
 This was the first downing of a hostile aircraft by a missile fired from a ship.
 The hit also destroyed a second MiG which flew through the debris.
 In September 1968, Long Beach scored another MiG destroyed at a range of 61 miles.
 On May 9, 1972, Chicago's forward Talos battery scored a long-range kill on a MiG.
 The Talos missile also had surface-to-surface capabilities.

-The RIM-8H Talos-ARM was a dedicated anti-radar homing missile for use against shore-based radar stations.
-Initial testing of the RIM-8H was performed in 1965, and soon after, it was deployed in Vietnam on Chicago, Oklahoma City, and Long Beach, attacking North Vietnamese SAM radars.
-Oklahoma City fired the first successful RIM-8H combat shot in US Navy history in early 1972.
+The RGM-8H Talos-ARM was a dedicated anti-radar homing missile for use against shore-based radar stations.
+Initial testing of the RGM-8H was performed in 1965, and soon after, it was deployed in Vietnam on Chicago, Oklahoma City, and Long Beach, attacking North Vietnamese SAM radars.
+Oklahoma City fired the first successful RGM-8H combat shot in US Navy history in early 1972.
 It was also the first combat surface-to-surface missile shot in US Navy history.